 Section 8: The President shall appoint working committees to perform functions as deemed necessary by the Executive Committee.

+Section 9: The President, with the approval of the Executive Board, may appoint additional officers to perform functions as deemed necessary by the President.

 ARTICLE III: MEETINGS